velartrill/velartrill.github.io/orig/conspirators.md

 He's quiet for a moment, his gaze dropping.
 "Ah.
 Yeah," he says finally.
 "That."

-"I ain't been a soldier myself, but I've known ’em, worked alongside ’em, bought ’em drinks and listened to their war stories."
+"I ain't been a soldier myself, but I've known ’em, fucked 'em, worked alongside ’em, bought ’em drinks and listened to their war stories."
 I step closer, touching him gently on the shoulder.
 "Soldiers, well, they come in all shapes and sizes but they all boil down to three basic kinds.
 Some of them, the conscripts, they just want to do their time and get back on home to their family.
 It ain't but an imposition, though there's patriotism enough to be found among the dumber sorts, and sometimes they surprise you.

 "Then there's the civil service families, of course.
 They sign up their excess daughters so the military will hammer some discipline into them and kickstart their careers with a bit of glory.
 For those kids, they knew it was coming from day one and what they do out on the field, it makes them or it breaks them.
 So they go off in high spirits and either die honorable-like, or they survive and bring home their share of the slaves and spoils of war, so they can set up a nice, respectable city household all their own."
 I look down, and laugh weakly. "—It was a real shock to the system when all of a sudden we started *losing.* No one knew what to do when their kids served with honor and came home with nothing to show for it.